TalGov/SystemPrograming2_Ex1-GraphandAlgorithms/README.md

 In this project, data
  structures are implemented: Priority Queue, Queue and Union-Find, and no standard library data structures are used
 ## Features
-The project includes two main classes and data structure classes:
+The project includes two main classes (Algorithms, Graph) and data structure classes:

 ### Algorithms:
 The class includes the most common algorithms for working with undirected graphs (`Algorithms.hpp`):